yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/05. User-defined Aggregations/readme.md

    ![Data Model](./images/DataModel-v2.png)

-### 2. Perfromance Improvement with User-defined Aggregations
-In the next section we will showcase how **User-defined Aggregation** table help improve performance of your Power BI report.
-We will do this by analyzing query performance of two similar reports.
-The first will be using original tables using Direct Query mode and in the other we will be using **User-defined Aggregation** table.
-For our testing scenario we are using a **Small** Pro SQL Warehouse.
+Next, we will analyze the performance of a test report using pure *DirectQuery* mode and *User-defined Aggregation*.

 #### 2.2.
 DirectQuery